JYewman/gs-3dprint/docs/source/index.rst

          davinci/how_to/index
          davinci/safety/index

+      .. contents:: **Table of Contents**
+         :backlinks: top
+         :depth: 2

+      **Ready to dive into the world of 3D printing with your DaVinci 1.0 Pro?** Explore our guides on initial setup, various printing techniques, maintenance tips, and troubleshooting assistance.

+      :doc:`Let's Begin Printing! </davinci/introduction>`

 Printer Jargon Simplified
 =========================
 Confused by the jargon?
 Don't worry, we've got you covered!
 Check out our glossary for a simple explanation of printer terminology.